Print This Post

-In order to provide proper attic ventilation, number of attic vents needs to calculated and strategically installed.
+In order to comply with attic ventilation requirements number of attic vents needs to be calculated and strategically installed.
 This is one of … or rather the most important issue associated with attic area, having huge impact on your house “health” and proper functionality (especially in cold climates).

 So, how much of that air circulating through your attic you really need …

-You can find online calculators, to give you explanation in numbers – calculator 1 : calculator 2, and I’ll try to add a few words to it.
+You can find online calculators, to give you the explanation in numbers and I’ll try to add a few words to it.

 Basic attic ventilation principal is to keep that unused section of our house as cool as possible – critical condition during the cold season – dividing amount of the roof upper and lower vents 50/50.